Rosemary's Baby (novel): Plot

 Guy's performance in the play garners favorable notices, and other increasingly significant roles follow.
 Guy soon begins talking about a career in Hollywood.

+Rosemary and Guy throw a party for their old friends and the women convince Rosemary she should see Dr. Hill in order to get a second opinion about the pain she's having and her weight loss.
+She promises but later that night the intense pain and nausea suddenly disappear, so she doesn't follow through on the visit.

-Rosemary's friend, Edward "Hutch" Hutchins, also becomes mysteriously ill.
-He had sent Rosemary a warning, leading to her discovery that Roman Castevet is the leader of a Satanic coven.
+Rosemary's friend, Edward "Hutch" Hutchins, falls into a mysterious coma the night before he's supposed to meet with Rosemary to discuss something he feels is important.
+Months later, before he passes, he regains consciousness and has a friend send Rosemary a book on witchcraft, leading to her discovery that Roman Castevet is the leader of a Satanic coven.
 She suspects her unborn baby is wanted as a sacrifice to the devil.

-Despite her growing conviction, she is unable to convince anyone, particularly Guy.
-Ultimately, Rosemary discovers the coven's real intent for wanting her baby, whom she names Andrew.
+She begins to believe Guy is also involved with the coven when she finds that he lied to her and that his behavior has become odd.
+She then goes to Dr. Hill to get his help, but thinking she's delusional, he calls Guy and Dr. Sapirstein.
+Threatening that they would place her in a mental institution if she didn't come with them, the two take her home and restrain her, where she ends up giving birth.

+Everyone lies to her that the birth was stillborn but a couple of weeks later she hears a baby crying.
+Guy tells her that it's a new couple on the floor above but she realizes every time she hears the cry, one of the others comes to use the breast pump on her.
+She discovers a hidden door leading to the Castavets apartment and finally sees her child but realizes that they do not want to sacrifice him, but that she has given birth to the son of Satan.
+After her initial disgust and horror wear off, she begins to feel motherly towards him and changes his name from Adrian to Andrew.

 Publication

-Ira Levin published his debut novel A Kiss Before Dying in 1953, which won the Edgar Award for Best First Novel.
+Ira Levin published his debut novel A Kiss Before Dying in 1953, which won the Edgar Award for Best First Novel in 1954.
 His sophomore novel was Rosemary's Baby, which was published by Random House on April 13, 1967.

 Levin was inspired by the idea of a woman pregnant with a fetus which was not human — he briefly considered having the father be an extraterrestrial but felt that this would be too similar to John Wyndham's The Midwich Cuckoos.
 Having decided on Manhattan as the setting, specifically the Bramford apartment building, which was inspired by The Dakota, Levin used contemporary newspapers to include real world events in the novel, such as the 1966 transit strike, the 1965 mayoral election and the 1965 visit of the Pope, which would lend a realistic air to the story.